How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 This is an advanced guide on how to profitably scale your Shopify store for Facebook and Instagram ads.
 It presumes familiarity with Facebook Business Manager, and that you have recently managed profitable campaigns.
 In other words, you will get the most of it if your Shopify business is already profitable on the ad channel and you want to scale your Facebook and Instagram Ads.

-The strategy details the methods we used to take one Shopify brand from $300/month to $300,000/month.
-The outlaid strategies and tactics help us regularly grow accounts to unseen levels.
+The strategy details the methods we used to take one Shopify brand from $300 to $300,000 in monthly ad spend.
+The outlaid strategies and tactics help us regularly grow Facebook Ads accounts for Shopify brands to new levels.

 What You'll Discover On This Page